Exam

 Please make sure you know your lab computer password.
 You can change it here.

-You will have 3 hours for the whole exam, so you should be able to solve each task in roughly 90 minutes to get a perfect score.
+You will have 3 hours for the whole exam, so you should be able to solve each main task in roughly 90 minutes to get a perfect score.
+You have to solve the entry requirement task and reach at least 16 points in total to pass the programming exam.
+You will have access to all course materials on this webpage, as well as the Racket documentation and Hoogle, but you will not have access to the internet.

 You will upload your exam solutions to BRUTE, like you are used to from the homework, and get immediate feedback on how many points you achieved.
 You can upload your solution as many times as you want.